Analysts Speculate on Avon Products (AVP)

 For Avon Products (NYSE:AVP) out of the analyst recommendations 1 analysts recommend stock a Buy, 1 rate the stock Outperform, 7 analysts recommend to Hold the stock, 1 rate Underperform and 1 analysts recommend the stock a Sell.

-Shares of Avon Products (NYSE:AVP) has a market capitalization of $1.01 Billion and its number of outstanding shares are 492.14 Million.
-During previous trade 5.64 Million shares of Avon Products (NYSE:AVP) exchanged hands whereas on average almost 4.66 Million shares has been traded.
+Shares of Avon Products (NYSE:AVP) has a market capitalization of $864.16 Million and its number of outstanding shares are 440.9 Million.
+During previous trade 2.88 Million shares of Avon Products (NYSE:AVP) exchanged hands whereas on average almost 4.7 Million shares has been traded.